Hire Staff in Thailand without Establishing a Local Entity.

 - You gain access to more affordable benefits through our global network

-New Horizons PEO and Payroll Services
+New Horizons PEO in Thailand and Payroll Services

 When you work with our talented experts, you can rest assured that you have chosen experts in all PEO and payroll matters.
 We provide comprehensive business services, including: